 Copyright Agreement and Authorship

 All the copyright of submitted articles must be transferred to PJSS during the article submission process.
 Therefore, Copyright Agreement Form signed by all authors must be submitted with the article.
-For Copyright Agreement and Authorships Form, please click here.
+For Copyright Agreement Form, please click here.
+For Authorship Form, please click here.

-All manuscripts submitted to PJSS are screened for plagiarism by using iThenticate©.
-The similarity percentage for the complete work must be less than 20 %.
-Manuscripts that have higher plagiarism rate than 20% are reconsidered by the journal’s editorial team.
+The PJSS editor team will certainly not tolerate any form of plagiarism.
+Therefore, all manuscripts submitted to PJSS are screened for plagiarism by using iThenticate©.
+The similarity percentage for the complete manuscript must be less than 20%.
 PJSS will immediately reject papers leading to plagiarism or self-plagiarism.